 Mapping the Supplier Network

 One of the most daunting challenges in ESG compliance is gaining full visibility into the entire supplier network.
-Many enterprises struggle to identify all tiers of their supply chain, which can span across numerous countries and involve countless indirect suppliers.
-This lack of visibility can lead to significant ESG risks, including:
+Many enterprises struggle to identify all tiers of their supply chain.
+In fact, these networks can span numerous countries and involve countless indirect suppliers.
+Under CSDDD, this is not just a best practice — it is a legal obligation.
+As such, companies must map and assess adverse impacts not only with direct (Tier 1) suppliers but throughout established business relationships.

 View our resource on how to better understand your supplier network.